realworldocaml/book/en/guided-tour.md

 - After evaluating an expression, the toplevel prints both the type of the result and the result itself.
-- Function arguments are separated by spaces, instead of by parenthesis and commas, which is more like the UNIX shell than C or Java.
+- Function arguments are separated by spaces, instead of by parentheses and commas, which is more like the UNIX shell than C or Java.
 - OCaml allows you to place underscores in the middle of your integer literals, as a way of improving readability.
 Note that underscores